Rednexie/node-fetch-patch/README.md

 # How do I know where 'fetch' was imported from?
 node-fetch-patch will add a some properties to let you know this:
-- environment variables `process.env.PATCHTYPE`
+- environment variable: `process.env.PATCHTYPE`
-- global `global.patchType`
+- global variable: `global.patchType`
-- fetch `fetch.patchType`
+- along with a property: `fetch.patchType`

 For example, if the fetch function was imported from nodejs native fetch api: